mrezasoltani/mrezasoltani.github.io/_pages/Course/module_3.md

 ---
-title: "Module 2 -- Probability and Statistics"
+title: "Module 2 -- Probability"
 classes: wide
 ---
 ## What Is Probability?